-The ScoutLink Minecraft team members have a title/prefix in front of their names – [Admin] for Admins, [Moderator] for Moderators and [Helper] for Helpers.
+The ScoutLink Minecraft team members have a title/prefix in front of their names – [Admin] for Admins, [Moderator] for Moderators and [Supporter] for Supporters.
+On IRC our team members are “voiced” and have a “+” in front of their name.
 If you need help, ask for one of the team members and we’ll help you out as soon as we can.
 Please be patient.
 You can find out more about these roles at scoutlink.net/minecraft-team.

 Minecraft has updated, why hasn’t the server?
 When will it update?

 We use a lot of plugins that help change Minecraft and make it safer and more fun for you to play on the server.
-Currently we have lots of plugins and each one needs to update before we can upgrade the server.
-Please be patient.
+This means it can sometimes take a little while before all of these plugins become compatible with the new upgrade.